-K. Budget Impact.

-The transition budget is incorporated into the 2nd Amended IGA.
-At this time, the terms of the draft 2nd Amended IGA maintain an estimated financial contribution by the City of Champaign, out of its General Operating Fund, of \$104,000 through the period of 6 months after the creation of the NFP.
+- Lack of approval of amendments and creation of NFP may result in dissolution of Consortium as it is currently constituted putting the business at risk - May delay the asset transfer process and include State of Illinois approval - Requires further financial and staff support from each of the member agencies - Disadvantages are dependent upon Council direction - Disagreement among the parties to the Second Amended IGA causes delay in the asset transfer application process - May be more costly for the parties - I. Community Input.
+The UC2B Policy Committee reviewed the bylaws for the NFP at its meeting on May 8, 2013 and the proposed Second Amended IGA on July 24, 2013.
+An excerpt from the May 8, 2013 UC2B Policy Committee meeting minutes is Attachment 3 to this Report.
+Attachment 4 is a summary of comments made at the July 24, 2013 UC2B Policy Committee meeting regarding the Second Amended IGA. - J. Budget Impact.
+The transition budget is incorporated into the Second Amended IGA.
+At this time, the terms of the IGA maintain an estimated financial contribution by the City of Champaign, out of its General Operating Fund, of \$104,000 through the period of 6 months after the creation of the NFP.
 The longer it takes to provide for the transition to the NFP the higher that contribution becomes.
-The same applies to the City of Urbana and the University whose estimated contributions for operations are \$62,000 and \$81,700 respectively.
-These estimates do not include any budget amendments that will be necessary to account for year-end actuals and rebudgets from the prior Fiscal Year for unspent revenues, nor do they include any money for construction during the transition period.
+The same applies to the City of Urbana and the UI whose estimated contributions for operations are \$62,000 and \$81,700 respectively.
+These estimates do not include any budget amendments that will be necessary to account for year end actuals and rebudgets from the prior Fiscal Year for unspent revenues, nor do they include any money for construction during the transition period. - K. Staffing Impact.
+The Second Amended IGA and the NFP bylaws have been prepared by the staff attorneys from each of the UC2B member agencies and in conjunction with outside legal counsel.

-L. Staffing Impact.

-The draft 2nd Amended IGA and the NFP draft bylaws have been prepared by the staff attorneys of the Founding Entities in conjunction with outside legal counsel.
 Since April, significant staff and counsel time has been devoted to preparation of these documents.
 They have been prepared based upon industry expertise and experience and consistent with the recommendations of the UC2B Business and Strategic Plan.